dingyunxing/dingyunxing.github.io/about.md

 My name is James(Chinese: 云星, Pronunciation: [Yun](https://www.pronouncenames.com/search?name=Yun)[-Xing](https://www.pronouncenames.com/search?name=Xing)) Ding.
 I am a data scientist and a machine learning engineer who loves all the techniques around "Big Data".
 I am passionate about coding and always embracing the open source community.

 I am currently working as a machine learning enginner [@Stroër Labs](https://jobs.stroeer-labs.com/new-zealand/) based in Christchurch, New Zealand.
-I am also lived here with my wife and a cute boy.
+I am also living here with my wife and a cute boy.

 For more, please see my [Linkedin Profile](https://www.linkedin.com/in/yunxing-ding-69949abb/).